PoorlyDefinedBehaviour/ocaml-raft/README.md

 ## TODO

+- Check that the replica append one entry to its log when it becomes a leader
 - Use eio in the network and storage layer
 - Persist last applied index to avoid reapplying the whole log
 - Heartbeat timeout handling.
 Reset timeout